Bifurcations of highly inclined near halo orbits using Moser regularization: Bifurcation Analysis via Conley--Zehnder Indices

-To a non-degenerate periodic Hamiltonian orbit $\gamma$ one can associate an integer valued invariant $\mu_{CZ}(\gamma)$ called the \emph{Conley-Zehnder index}~\cite{conley_morse_1984}.
+To a non-degenerate periodic Hamiltonian orbit $\gamma$ one can associate an integer valued invariant $\mu_{CZ}(\gamma)$ called the (transverse) \emph{Conley--Zehnder index},~\cite{conley_morse_1984, salamon_zehnder_1992, Cieliebak_action}.
 Intuitively, this invariant measures the winding number of the linearized flow along $\gamma$.
-We recall two important properties most relevant for our purposes: \begin{enumerate} \item (invariance along non-degenerate families) Let $\gamma_s$ be a continuous family of non-degenerate periodic orbits of Hamiltonians $H_s$.
-Then the Conley-Zehnder index is constant along the family: \item (index jump implies bifurcation) Let $\gamma_s$ be a continuous family of isolated periodic orbits of Hamiltonians $H_s$.
+We recall some important properties most relevant for our purposes: \begin{enumerate} \item (invariance along non-degenerate families) Let $\gamma_s$ be a continuous family of non-degenerate periodic orbits of Hamiltonians $H_s$.
+Then the Conley--Zehnder index is constant along the family: \item (index jump implies bifurcation) Let $\gamma_s$ be a continuous family of isolated periodic orbits of Hamiltonians $H_s$.
 If $\gamma_{s_0 \pm \epsilon}$ are non-degenerate and satisfy

 then there is a bifurcation occurring in the interval $(s_0-\epsilon,s_0+\epsilon)$ generating at least one additional orbit.
+This follows from the behavior of local Floer homology; see Section~3.2 of~\cite{Ginzburg_Conley_conjecture}. \item (parity) If $\gamma$ is a non-degenerate periodic Hamiltonian orbit in a $2n+2$-dimensional phase space with reduced monodromy $M_\gamma$, i.e.,~the differential of the Poincar\'e map restricted to the energy surface, then

-This follows from the behavior of local Floer homology; see Section~3.2 of~\cite{Ginzburg_Conley_conjecture}. \end{enumerate} These properties make the Conley-Zehnder index an effective tool for classification of periodic orbit families and bifurcation analysis.
-For instance, it has been used in recent bifurcation studies of periodic orbits in the CR3BP and related systems~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024,aydin_Batkhin_hill_2025,joung_van_koert_computational_2025,lee_conley-zehnder_2025,aydin_dro_2025}.
+\end{enumerate} A direct corollary of these properties is that if the type of precisely one pair of eigenvalues changes from positive hyperbolic to elliptic (or vice versa), then another periodic orbit family must be involved.
+These properties make the Conley--Zehnder index an effective tool for classification of periodic orbit families and bifurcation analysis.
+Recent studies have worked to develop practical and rigorous methods for computing the Conley--Zehnder index,~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024,joung_van_koert_computational_2025}, as well as applying it to the analysis of bifurcation networks,~\cite{aydin_Batkhin_hill_2025,aydin_dro_2025}.